Preferred Apartment Communities Inc. (APTS) Director William J. Gresham, Jr. Sells 1,000 Shares

-Preferred Apartment Communities Inc. (NYSE:APTS) Director William J. Gresham, Jr. sold 1,000 shares of the stock in a transaction dated Wednesday, December 20th.
-The stock was sold at an average price of $20.19, for a total value of $20,190.00.
-Following the transaction, the director now owns 30,498 shares in the company, valued at $615,754.62.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Preferred Apartment Communities Inc. (NYSE:APTS) Director William J. Gresham, Jr. sold 1,000 shares of the firm’s stock in a transaction on Thursday, December 14th.
+The stock was sold at an average price of $21.01, for a total value of $21,010.00.
+Following the transaction, the director now owns 29,498 shares in the company, valued at $619,752.98.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.

-Preferred Apartment Communities (NYSE:APTS) last posted its earnings results on Monday, October 30th.
-The real estate investment trust reported ($0.49) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.31) by ($0.18).
-Preferred Apartment Communities had a net margin of 0.06% and a negative return on equity of 5.86%.
-The company had revenue of $74.90 million during the quarter, compared to analyst estimates of $67.86 million. analysts expect that Preferred Apartment Communities Inc. will post 1.45 EPS for the current fiscal year.
+Preferred Apartment Communities (NYSE:APTS) last announced its quarterly earnings results on Monday, October 30th.
+The real estate investment trust reported ($0.49) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.31) by ($0.18).
+Preferred Apartment Communities had a net margin of 10.49% and a return on equity of 2.78%.
+The company had revenue of $74.90 million during the quarter, compared to analysts’ expectations of $67.86 million. sell-side analysts forecast that Preferred Apartment Communities Inc. will post 1.45 EPS for the current fiscal year.

+Large investors have recently made changes to their positions in the company.
+Legal & General Group Plc increased its holdings in shares of Preferred Apartment Communities by 13.3% in the 2nd quarter.
+Legal & General Group Plc now owns 7,188 shares of the real estate investment trust’s stock valued at $113,000 after acquiring an additional 845 shares during the period.
+Schroder Investment Management Group purchased a new position in Preferred Apartment Communities during the 2nd quarter worth $113,000.
+Envestnet Asset Management Inc. purchased a new position in Preferred Apartment Communities during the 3rd quarter worth $118,000.
+Citigroup Inc. grew its stake in Preferred Apartment Communities by 338.2% during the 2nd quarter.
+Citigroup Inc. now owns 11,831 shares of the real estate investment trust’s stock worth $187,000 after buying an additional 9,131 shares during the last quarter.
+Finally, Hancock Holding Co. purchased a new position in Preferred Apartment Communities during the 2nd quarter worth $199,000.
+Institutional investors and hedge funds own 51.99% of the company’s stock.

-Several equities analysts recently weighed in on APTS shares.
-B. Riley increased their target price on Preferred Apartment Communities from $16.00 to $17.00 and gave the stock a “neutral” rating in a research report on Wednesday, November 1st.
-Zacks Investment Research upgraded Preferred Apartment Communities from a “hold” rating to a “buy” rating and set a $23.00 target price on the stock in a research report on Thursday, November 2nd.
-National Securities raised their price objective on Preferred Apartment Communities from $20.00 to $26.00 and gave the stock a “buy” rating in a report on Wednesday, November 29th.
-BidaskClub upgraded Preferred Apartment Communities from a “buy” rating to a “strong-buy” rating in a report on Tuesday, November 14th.
-Finally, ValuEngine upgraded Preferred Apartment Communities from a “buy” rating to a “strong-buy” rating in a report on Friday, September 1st.
-Three analysts have rated the stock with a hold rating, two have given a buy rating and two have issued a strong buy rating to the stock.
-The stock has an average rating of “Buy” and an average target price of $20.40.
+APTS has been the topic of several research reports.
+Zacks Investment Research upgraded Preferred Apartment Communities from a “hold” rating to a “buy” rating and set a $23.00 price objective on the stock in a report on Thursday, November 2nd.
+B. Riley lifted their price target on Preferred Apartment Communities from $16.00 to $17.00 and gave the company a “neutral” rating in a report on Wednesday, November 1st.
+ValuEngine upgraded Preferred Apartment Communities from a “buy” rating to a “strong-buy” rating in a report on Friday, September 1st.
+National Securities lifted their price target on Preferred Apartment Communities from $20.00 to $26.00 and gave the company a “buy” rating in a report on Wednesday, November 29th.
+Finally, BidaskClub downgraded Preferred Apartment Communities from a “strong-buy” rating to a “buy” rating in a report on Tuesday, October 31st.
+Three equities research analysts have rated the stock with a hold rating, two have issued a buy rating and two have given a strong buy rating to the company’s stock.
+Preferred Apartment Communities presently has an average rating of “Buy” and an average target price of $20.40.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Public Employees Retirement System of Ohio acquired a new stake in Preferred Apartment Communities during the 3rd quarter valued at approximately $2,022,000.
-Dana Investment Advisors Inc. acquired a new stake in Preferred Apartment Communities during the 3rd quarter valued at approximately $2,536,000.
-Sterling Capital Management LLC acquired a new stake in Preferred Apartment Communities during the 3rd quarter valued at approximately $905,000.
-Neuberger Berman Group LLC grew its position in shares of Preferred Apartment Communities by 1.0% in the 3rd quarter.
-Neuberger Berman Group LLC now owns 334,736 shares of the real estate investment trust’s stock worth $6,320,000 after acquiring an additional 3,356 shares in the last quarter.
-Finally, California Public Employees Retirement System grew its position in shares of Preferred Apartment Communities by 59.7% in the 3rd quarter.
-California Public Employees Retirement System now owns 92,138 shares of the real estate investment trust’s stock worth $1,740,000 after acquiring an additional 34,438 shares in the last quarter.
-Hedge funds and other institutional investors own 51.99% of the company’s stock.
+TRADEMARK VIOLATION NOTICE: This story was first reported by Chaffey Breeze and is the property of of Chaffey Breeze.
+If you are viewing this story on another domain, it was illegally copied and reposted in violation of US and international trademark and copyright legislation.
+The correct version of this story can be accessed at https://www.chaffeybreeze.com/2017/12/29/preferred-apartment-communities-inc-apts-director-william-j-gresham-jr-sells-1000-shares-2.html.

 Preferred Apartment Communities Company Profile